vesse/passport-ldapauth/README.md

 <a name="options-as-function"></a>
 ## Asynchronous configuration retrieval

 Instead of providing a static configuration object, you can pass a function as `options` that will take care of fetching the configuration.
-It will be called with the and a callback function having the standard `(err, result)` signature.
+It will be called with the `req` object and a callback function having the standard `(err, result)` signature.
 Notice that the provided function will be called on every authenticate request.

 ```javascript
 var getLDAPConfiguration = function(req, callback) {